NCAR/ncar-python-tutorial/README.md

   ./setup/configure
   ```

   This script will install `conda` package manager if it is unable to find an existing installation.
-Otherwise, it will update the `base` environment, create an `analysis-env` environment.
+Otherwise, it will update the `base` environment, create an `python-tutorial` environment.

 **NOTE**: Be prepared for the script to take up to 15 minutes to complete.